 Before you begin, you should allow the rig to warm up (with the heaters on) for at least 15 minutes.
 This allows the rig to become frequency and temperature stable.
 Put the Meter switch into the 'IC' position with the CARRIER and MIC control fully counter-clockwise.
 Throw the MOX switch to engage the transmitter and read the meter that is now displaying the idling current.
 The current should read 60ma on the scale.
 If it does not, adjust the BIAS control until 60ma is obtained.
 Move the Meter switch to ALC and ensure a full meter deflection to the right.
 Adjust the ALC control as needed.
 Return the MOX switch to normal PTT.

 Please remember to tune-up into a well-matched antenna system or dummy load representing a 50 Ohm load.
 Keep all tune-up steps to under 10 seconds of transmitting to prevent damage to the Power Amplifier tubes!
-After each 10 second transmission, allow the tubes to cool for a few seconds.
+After each 10 second transmission, allow the tubes to cool for 10 seconds.
 Then repeat.
 Do not exceed this 50% duty cycle.
 The tubes can only dissipate 30 watts each!
 You can put heat into the tubes faster than they can dissipate that heat!